 At last month’s Democratic presidential debate, Pete Buttigieg had a sharp, candid response when he was asked why the police department in his city had not become more diverse.

 “I couldn’t get it done,” said Buttigieg who was elected to a second term as mayor of South Bend, In., in 2015.

-He met Monday with South Bend’s city council and promised to step up a review of police use of body cameras, deadly force, and suspect pursuit policies, in the wake of the July 16 shooting by a white police officer of a black civilian.
+He met Monday with South Bend’s Common Council and promised to step up a review of police use of body cameras, deadly force, and suspect pursuit policies, in the wake of the June 16 shooting by a white police officer of a black civilian.

-And on Thursday, he released an ambitious plan to eliminate “systemic racism” in the federal and state criminal justice systems, and elsewhere in the U.S. government, reported The New York Times.
+And, on Thursday, he released an ambitious plan to eliminate systemic racism in the federal and state criminal justice systems, and elsewhere in the U.S. government, reported The New York Times.

-The so-called Douglass plan, named after the 19th-century African-American author, former slave, and rights crusader Frederick Douglass, called for reducing sentences for many federal drug sentences and eliminating prison for some of them, restricting solitary confinement, ending the death penalty, and abandoning mandatory-minimum sentencing, said Buttigieg’s website for political activity.
+The so-called Douglass plan, named after the 19th-century African-American author, former slave, and rights crusader Frederick Douglass, called for reducing sentences for many federal drug sentences, restricting solitary confinement, ending the death penalty, and abandoning mandatory-minimum sentencing, said Buttigieg’s website for political activity.

-Census data indicate that African American citizens make up about 26 percent of South Bend’s population.
-Yet, the demographic comprises only 6 percent of the department’s police officers, reported The South Bend Tribune.
+Census data indicate that African Americans make up about 26 percent of South Bend’s population.
+Yet, the demographic comprises only six percent of the department’s police officers, reported The South Bend Tribune.

 Polls showed that Buttigieg has little popularity among African Americans.
 A poll by The Economist indicated that only one percent of their community intend to vote for the mayor in the Democratic presidential primaries.

 In a report from the city’s police department, they compared offenses from April 2018 to those from April 2019.
 Aggravated assaults jumped by about 29 percent; larcenies by about 30 percent; and motor vehicle thefts by just over 112 percent.
 There was an uptick in arson as well.